 How much does it cost to contest a will?

 The reasons above are just some of the common causes for contesting a will.
 If you think that you might have a case, you should seek legal advice as soon as possible.
-There are a number of factors to consider if you're thinking of starting the process:
+If you’re thinking of starting the process, there are a number of factors to consider:

-The cost of contesting a will depends on how complex the case is.
-Influential factors include the reason the will is being contested, the number of parties involved, and the types of evidence required for the dispute.
+- The cost of contesting a will depends on how complex the case is.
+Reasons could include the number of parties involved and the types of evidence legally required for the dispute.

-The length of time for a case to be settled is also a big factor in the cost.
+- The length of time it takes for a case to be settled is also a major factor in the cost.

-Many types of disputes can be settled before they come to court.
-But if an agreement can’t be reached, be aware that court fees can be expensive.
+- Many types of disputes can be settled before they come to court.
+But if an agreement can’t be reached, court fees can be expensive.

-You must also be aware that any legal fees don’t automatically come out of the estate of the deceased.
-Costs are usually determined by the court and paid for by the losing party.
+- You must also be aware that legal fees don’t automatically come out of the estate of the deceased.
+Costs are usually determined by the court and paid by the losing party.
 In some circumstances, the fees could be deducted from the estate.

-Another factor that could complicate a dispute is if the deceased lived or held any assets abroad.
+- Another factor that could complicate a dispute is if the deceased lived or held assets abroad.

-While it’s not possible to predict exactly how much contesting a will could cost, a solicitor would often be able to offer you several price structure to help you deal with the financial burden of an inheritance dispute.
+It’s not possible to predict exactly how much contesting a will could cost.
+But a solicitor will often be able to offer several pricing structures.
+This can help you manage the financial burden of an inheritance dispute.

 Things that can affect the cost of contesting a will